Combodo/combodo-workflow-graphical-view/README.md

 ## About

-This extension let you eEasily have a look at the object workflow by hovering its state.
+This extension lets you easily have a look at the object workflow by hovering its state.

 ## Download